Final Fantasy XVI: Platforms, story, setting & everything we know

 Despite promising further updates late in 2021, the global crisis derailed those plans.
-New “complications have delayed the game’s development by almost a year,” Producer Naoki Yoshida revealed on December 27.
+New “complications have delayed the game’s development by almost a year,” producer Naoki Yoshida shared on December 27.

-Director Hiroshi Takai however has told fans their patience will be rewarded, however, saying, “I have taken on countless challenges during our journey to bring you the sixteenth chapter in the storied FINAL FANTASY franchise.
+Director Hiroshi Takai has told fans their patience will be rewarded, however, saying, “I have taken on countless challenges during our journey to bring you the sixteenth chapter in the storied Final Fantasy franchise.
 And though we’re pouring our hearts and souls into this project each and every day, it may still be some time before we can get it into your hands.
 I promise it will be worth the wait!”

 While this may be disappointing for Xbox and PC owners, it’s important to remember that there are a number of Square Enix games that have eventually made their way to these platforms in the past.
 Nier Automata is an example of a game that launched a whole year later on the Xbox One after its initial PS4 release.

-For now, though, it looks as though Final Fantasy XVI will remain on PS5.
+For now, though, it looks as though Final Fantasy XVI will remain on PS5 at release.

-The footage shown at the PS5 showcase was captured on PC and gave fans a juicy look at the game’s cast of characters, moody environments, and flashy combat system.
-Judging from the trailer, it looks as though Final Fantasy XVI is set to return to its medieval fantasy roots, rather than the contemporary sci-fi setting of Final Fantasy XV.
+It looks as though Final Fantasy XVI is set to return to its medieval fantasy roots judging from the trailers, rather than the contemporary sci-fi setting of Final Fantasy XV.
 The futuristic tech from that game is gone, replaced by swords, shields, and chatter about crystals, just like the Final Fantasy games of old.

 We even get a glimpse of some of the series’ iconic summons (Titan, Phoenix, Ifrit, and Shiva), suggesting that we’ll be able to use them to smite our enemies.
-There aren’t many story details to discuss, but it does look as though our main protagonist has been sworn to protecting a young prince.
+Similar systems were also in play during the June 2022 State of Play gameplay reveal.

 Of course, in true Final Fantasy fashion, this task is thwarted and our quest will likely revolve around rescuing his highness.
 If it’s anything like previous games, we can expect to see plenty of political intrigue, internal struggles, fiendish backstabbing, and high-octane boss fights.

-In his last press release, Producer Naoki Yoshida gave the following message to fans: “I expect everyone to have fun speculating, as we have a lot in store — not only for FINAL FANTASY XVI but for FINAL FANTASY XIV, too.
+In his last press release, Yoshida gave the following message to fans: “I expect everyone to have fun speculating, as we have a lot in store — not only for Final Fantasy XVI but for Final Fantasy XIV, too.
 Needless to say, I’ll be working hard on both!”